aws-samples/aws-media-replay-engine-samples/source/mre-model-samples/Models/AudioEmbeddingClassificationModel/README.md

 **Use Cases**:
-- Ace and double fault serve classfication in Tennis demo
+- Ace and double fault serve classification in Tennis demo
 - Any audio embedding classification

 **Model Type**:
-- Custom Model trained by Amazon SageMaker Autopilot
+- Custom model trained by Amazon SageMaker Autopilot

 **Methods for training data collection and annotation**
 - Get output from AudioEmbeddingModel and save as a CSV file